 Figure 9.
 BPF fitting and predicting time periods.
-The fitting period is defined as the period of the historical run (top) or the intersection of the historical observations and the RCP6 time periods (bottom).
+The fitting period is defined as the period of the historical run (top) or the intersection of the historical observations and the RCP4.5 time periods (bottom).
 The prediction period succeeds the fitting period and extends to the year 2100.

-case of the GISS-E2-H model the forecasted increase is equal to 0.8°C while the 95% prediction interval is 1.8°C wide.
-In the case of the MRI-CGCM3 model, the forecasted increase is negligible while the 95% prediction interval is again 1.8°C wide.
-In Figure 11, the prediction intervals for the fitting time period 2006-2015 indicate a mean increase in the annual temperature equal to 1.4°C and 0.9°C for the two models, respectively, while the respective prediction intervals are 2.0°C wide.
+We present the results in Figures 10-15.
+In all figures the mean of the observations, is equal to the maximum likelihood estimate of μ as given in Section 2.5 for the fitting time period.
+While we examined all GCMs of Table 1, we present here in detail two of them, i.e. the GISS-E2-H and the MRI-CGCM3 along with summary information for all results.
+Figure 10 shows the prediction of the mean annual temperature in the USA for the two GCMs when the fitting time-period is 1916-2005.
+In the case of the GISS-E2-H model the forecasted increase is equal to 0.8 °C while the 95% prediction interval is 1.8 °C wide.
+In the case of the MRI-CGCM3 model, the forecasted increase is negligible while the 95% prediction interval is again 1.8 °C wide.
+In Figure 11, the prediction intervals for the fitting time-period 2006-2015 indicate a mean increase in the annual temperature equal to 1.4 °C and 0.9 °C for both models respectively, while the respective prediction intervals are 2.0 °C wide.